Njord0/Arobase/docs/basics/inputoutput.md

 }
 ```

-But as you can see the user don't what the program is waiting for, the `print` keyword can be used for that purpose.
+But as you can see the user doesn't know what the program is waiting for, the `print` keyword can be used for that purpose.

 ## Print